ddotta/awesome-polars/README.md

 - [Anatomy of a Polars Query: A Syntax Comparison of Polars vs SQL](https://towardsdatascience.com/anatomy-of-a-polars-query-a-syntax-comparison-of-polars-vs-sql-a0035ac8a4fa) - A post that compares Polars syntax to SQL by [@bfeif](https://github.com/bfeif).
 - [Pandas vs. Polars — Time to Switch?](https://towardsdatascience.com/pandas-vs-polars-time-to-switch-932d62e7e829) - A blog post that compares Polars to Pandas in a series of 4 benchmarks performed on a csv file with 11 million rows by [@daradecic](https://github.com/daradecic).
 - [How to JOIN datasets in Polars … compared to Pandas](https://www.confessionsofadataguy.com/how-to-join-datasets-in-polars-compared-to-pandas/) - A blog post compares dataframe joins in Polars vs Pandas by [@danielbeach](https://github.com/danielbeach).
+- [DuckDB vs Polars - Which One Is Faster?](https://medium.com/@yukithejapanese/duckdb-vs-polars-which-one-is-faster-61e73a7680e0) - An unofficial benchmark on DuckDB and Polars by [@StuffbyYuki](https://github.com/StuffbyYuki).

 ### Talks and videos